nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

  This made me realise that while numbers can often be more straightforward, qualitative research offers a depth of understanding that is just as essential, even though it can be more challenging to apply in broader contexts.

+###### Balancing Quantitative and Qualitative Approaches

- Growing up in a natural-science based, logical reasoning and enlightenment thinking education system, I think that maybe it was just easier for me to follow and support straightforward calculations than detailed and long reasonings with methods of social science.
+ Growing up in a natural-science-based education system that emphasised logical reasoning and empirical methods, I think that maybe it was just easier for me to follow and grasp straightforward calculations than detailed and long reasonings with methods of social science.
 Yet, this made me realise that while numbers can often be more straightforward, qualitative research offers a depth of understanding that is just as essential, even though it can be more challenging to apply in broader contexts.

  Looking back, I see how much my thinking has changed.
  Over time, I’ve come to see that both quantitative and qualitative methods have their own strengths and limitations.
 Also, over time, I’ve come to recognise the essential role that qualitative research plays in addressing complex issues.
 My experiences have shaped a research question that I now feel deeply passionate about: How can we further strengthen important topics like culture, nature, and knowledge in city development?
 And how can we make sure that they are not overshadowed by economics and given the attention they deserve in decision-making processes?